powerlim2/analytics_interviews/Python_Algorithm/7_/README.md

 ## Question:

-Given a **sorted array** with some sequenced numbers and some non-sequenced numbers.
+Given a **sorted array list** with some sequenced numbers and some non-sequenced numbers.
-Write an algorithm that takes this array as an input and returns a list of (start, end) of all consecutive numbers.
+Write an algorithm that takes this array list as an input and returns a list of (start, end) of all consecutive numbers.

 Assumption: